 Secondary tile creation and deletion can be synchronized (roamed) across a user's PCs and tablets.
 As of Windows 8.1, this is the default behavior as long as the user has enabled Start screen sync in the OneDrive system settings.
 However, a secondary tile can opt out of cross-device synchronization by setting its RoamingEnabled property to false.

-Start screen roaming, including secondary tiles, is not supported on Windows Phone 8.1.
+: Start screen roaming, including secondary tiles, is not supported for Windows Phone Store apps.

 - Quickstart: Pinning a secondary tile

 - Secondary tiles sample

 - Adding app bars

 - How to request, create, and save a notification channel